-We love taking day trips!
-Whether it’s a hike on an inspiring trail, exploring a new city, discovering tasty food or beer, or going to a local festival we’re in, excited, and ready to go.
+I love taking day trips.
+Whether it’s a hike on an inspiring trail, exploring a new city, discovering tasty food or beer, or going to a local festival or event, I’m in, excited, and ready to go!

-As full-time RVers we have the added benefit of traveling to many different locations during the course of a year, so our day trip opportunities are varied and nearly limitless.
-We may visit Balboa Park in San Diego one month and find ourselves hiking in Zion National Park the next.
-Fun day trips are a big part of why we love this lifestyle.
+As a full-time RVer I have the added benefit of traveling to many different locations during the course of a year, so day trip opportunities are varied and nearly limitless.
+I may visit Balboa Park in San Diego one month and find myself hiking in Zion National Park the next.
+Fun day trips are a big part of why I love to travel.

 Day Trips vs. RV Travel Days

 So why am I writing an article about day trips and why should you read it?
 Because I’ve found that while fun-filled day trips can happen naturally, they don’t always – or easily – turn out that way.
 This is especially true for RVer’s and other perpetual travelers, as even though we’re experienced travelers, we’re also often in places we’ve never been before.

 Yes, every day trip beckons you with new byways, towns, food joints, outdoor adventures, and other fun area attractions!
 But you’re also likely to run into local conditions that can sidetrack your fun.
 Think traffic jams, no parking (or worse – expensive parking!), construction, overpriced food, crowded events, bad weather, park closures, and more.
 Then there are times you forget to bring the right gear, food, supplies, or clothing.